aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 - file count, individual size, and total-session size are bounded; and
 - every session, including an interrupted partial upload, expires after seven days.

+The setup page follows indi-allsky's dark-card interface: reference matching is shown once because it applies to both evidence sources, while saved-FITS discovery and manual upload use matching source cards.
+The cards sit side by side on wide displays and stack on narrow ones.
+Result actions wrap in a stable order on small screens, and the values table scrolls horizontally instead of compressing long configuration labels.
+Informational, warning, and comparison messages use dark high-contrast callouts with semantic edge colors; comparison text is kept below the action header so it remains readable without crowding the buttons.

 The same page can instead select **Find saved FITS and calibrate**.
 The operator chooses a maximum of 7-100 bad-frame evidence groups; this is a bad-frame count,